2025∙Enterprise∙B2B∙AI∙Product Implementation∙Oracle

 • Humans stay accountable; AI does the heavy lifting

-These principles shape not just UI decisions, but the order in which the system reveals itself.
+These principles shape not just UI decisions, but the sequence in which the system reveals itself to the user.

 Minimal illustration of a designer thoughtfully observing abstract symbols, representing reflection, intentionality, and design judgment.